apache/reef/README.md

   void onNext(T value);
 }
 ```
-Callers of onNext() should assume that it is asynchronous, and that it always succeeds.
-Any errors should be reported by throwing a runtime exception (which should not be caught, and will instead take down the process), or by invoking an event handler that indicates an error has occurred.
+Callers of `onNext()` should assume that it is asynchronous, and that it always succeeds.
+Unrecoverable errors should be reported by throwing a runtime exception (which should not be caught, and will instead take down the process).
+Recoverable errors are reported by invoking an event handler that contains the appropriate error handling logic.

-The latter approach is formalized in Wake's simplified version of the Rx [Observer](wake/src/main/java/com/microsoft/wake/rx/Observer.java) interface:
+The latter approach can be implemented by registering separate event handlers for each type of error.
+However, for convenience, it is formalized in Wake's simplified version of the Rx [Observer](wake/src/main/java/com/microsoft/wake/rx/Observer.java) interface:
 ```java
 public interface Observer<T> {
   void onNext(final T value);